-Human resources is the human side of business - take yourself and your employees to new heights by obtaining a certificate in HR management.
+Human resources is the human side of business - take yourself and your employees to new heights by obtaining a Professional Certificate in Human Resource Management.
 This program helps you advance your career, acquire new knowledge and skills, and provides practical experience for those in or new to the field of HR management, personnel, industrial, or employee relations.

 Total Program Cost: $4,575.
 Textbooks not included.

 |BA 0021 Human Resource Management and the Law I||2||$366||✔|

 |BA 0029 Human Resource Management and the Law II||2||$366||9/19-12/8|

 |BA 0028 Capstone: Applying Human Resource Management||3||$549||9/19-12/8||✔|